MatteoSpadetto/FOTALoRa/README.md

 # FOTALoRa
 This project goal is to update an STM32L4 firmware over the air with LoRa technology The project is divided in different applications.
 The final system is in fota_lora folder

+Project for the embedded system course UniTN (prof. Davide Brunelli)